alexch/codelikethis/public/lessons/react/responding_to_events.md

 * Class constructor with `this.function = this.function.bind(this)` are verbose
 * Rewrite the Class property as an arrow function as below
-* Only availble when transformed via Babel using `create-react-app` or other
+* Only available when transformed via Babel using `create-react-app` or other

 ```javascript
 class LoggingButton extends React.Component {